Internet Engineering Task Force: Automated network management

 It aims to improve the efficiency in management of networks as they grow in size and complexity.
 The IETF is also standardizing protocols for autonomic networking that enables networks to be self managing.

 Internet of things

 It is a network of physical objects or things that are embedded with electronics, sensors, software and also enables objects to exchange data with operator, manufacturer and other connected devices.
 Several IETF working groups are developing protocols that are directly relevant to IoT.

 New transport technology

 Its development provides the ability of internet applications to send data over the Internet.
 There are some well-established transport protocols such as TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) which are continuously getting extended and refined to meet the needs of the global Internet.

-IETF areas

-It divides its work into a number of areas that have Working groups that have a relation to an area's focus.
-Area Directors handle the primary task of area management.
-Area Directors may be advised by one or more Directorates.
-The area structure is defined by the Internet Engineering Steering Group.
-The Nominations Committee can be used to add new members.

-Token Binding Protocol

-In October 2018, Microsoft and Google engineers introduced a plan to create the Token Binding Protocol in order to stop replay attacks on OAuth tokens.
+Generic Security Service API

+The IETF defines a "Generic Security Services Application Programming Interface" (GSSAPI) which provides security services to callers in a generic fashion.

+Among these are various implementations.
+Java provides these features in its standard library package org.ietf.jgss.*.